Skip to content

 The project follows Conventional Commits 1.0.0:

-• Title: 50 characters maximum, imperative or past tense
+• Title: 50 characters maximum

 • Body: 70 characters per line, cohesive paragraph unless bullet points aid clarity